PantheaNemat/structural_dendrite_spine_analysis/README.md

 # The provided R script can be used to perform spine type classification and to calculate spine clusters.
 # As we advise to perform multilevel modeling due to the nested data structure of dendrite and spine parameters,
-# we also included an exmample on a generalised linear model taking the nested data structure into account and how to perform this in R.
+# we also included an example on a generalised linear model taking the nested data structure into account and how to perform this in R.
 # The R script also contains usefule packages to perform these analyses.
 # Further resources on multilevel modeling can be found in the supplementary material of this publication.